Help Turtles In Summer

 Turtle Hooked On Your Fishing Line?
 Here's What To Do

-iNaturalist – This Canada-wide citizen science program is a community-based tool.
+iNaturalist: This Canada-wide citizen science program is a community-based tool.
 Your observations will be vetted by researchers, experts, and other citizen scientists.
 Submit your species at risk observations to iNaturalist by clicking the 'add observations button' on the project home page. https://www.inaturalist.org/

-Natural Heritage Information Centre (NHIC) – Submit your species at risk observations to the 'NHIC' project on iNaturalist by clicking the 'add observations button' on the project home page.
+Natural Heritage Information Centre (NHIC): Submit your species at risk observations to the 'NHIC' project on iNaturalist by clicking the 'add observations button' on the project home page.
 If you prefer to compile your records in a spreadsheet, email it to the Natural Heritage Information Centre. https://www.ontario.ca/page/report-rare-species-animals-and-plants

-Road Warrior Program - Eco-Kare International has launched the 'Road Warrior Program.'
-Eco-Kare translates the data submitted for decision-makers to aid in planning, designing, monitoring and solutions that reduce the negative impacts of roads on wildlife.
-Their website includes a: How to be a Road Warrior video https://eco-kare.com/road-worrior/ Sign up on their website to receive monthly/quarterly ROAD WARRIOR newsletters, training video updates, and in the short-term, indicate how we can help you, e.g. technical help, where to collect data, workshops, presentations, etc.
+Road Warrior Program: Eco-Kare International has launched the 'Road Warrior Program.'
+Eco-Kare translates the data submitted for decision-makers to aid in planning, designing, monitoring, and solutions that reduce the negative impacts of roads on wildlife.
+Their website includes a How to be a Road Warrior video: https://eco-kare.com/road-worrior/.
+Sign up on their website to receive monthly/quarterly ROAD WARRIOR newsletters and training video updates, and, in the short term, indicate how we can help you, e.g., technical help, where to collect data, workshops, presentations, etc.

 https://thamesriver.on.ca/report-turtle-and-snake-sightings-online/

-Please remind 'EVERYONE' in your household and visitors to your community to be mindful of the wildlife we share the roads with.
+Please remind everyone in your household and visitors to your community to be mindful of the wildlife we share the roads with.
 Thank you most ardently for the ways you help Ontario's turtles, other wildlife, and their habitat.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.